 The automatic _TYPE_ variable

-The TYPE variable is automatically included in the summary dataset.
-It is a numeric variable that help is to track the level of summarization and to distinguish the group of statistics.
+TYPE variable is automatically included in the summary dataset.
+It is a numeric variable which help to track the level of summarization and distinguish the group of statistics.

 proc summary data=sashelp.class; class age; output out=c1; run;

-The _TYPE_ variable is 1 since there is 1 class variable - Age.
-The type variable is 0 if the means procedure does not have any CLASS variables.
+The _TYPE_ variable is 1 since there is 1 class variable – Age.
+The type variable is 0 if the means procedure has no CLASS variables.

-The first observation has type = 0 which means there are no classification and statistics are calculated for all values.
+The first observation has type = 0, meaning there is no classification, and statistics are calculated for all values.

-The next observations with TYPE = 1 tell us that, statistics like frequency has been calculated for each age.
+The next observations with TYPE = 1 tell us that statistics like frequency have been calculated for each age.

 As you increase the variables in classification, the TYPE variable increase.

-For TYPE = 2, the statistics are computed for each of the SEX levels (Male and Female).
+For TYPE = 2, the statistics are computed for each SEX level (Male and Female).
 The classification from the AGE variable is not considered here.